CSCfi/csc-user-guide/docs/apps/ipyrad.md

 ```text
 source activate ipyrad-0.9.57
 ```
+!!!
+Note
     The actual _ipyrad_ command should always be executed in a batch job environment.

 For iPyrad tasks, that are not computationally heavy, an [interactive batch job](../computing/running/interactive-usage.md) provides a good environment without queueing.